xbeat/Machine-Learning/README.md

 Geometric Hypergraph Neural Networks (GHNNs) are a novel class of neural networks designed to process complex relational data represented as hypergraphs.
 These networks extend traditional graph neural networks to capture higher-order relationships between entities, making them particularly useful for applications in molecular biology, social network analysis, and recommendation systems.

+## Correlation Misconceptions and Predictive Power Score

+Understanding Correlation and Its Limitations

+Correlation is a widely used statistical measure, but it's often misunderstood.
+This slideshow will explore the limitations of correlation and introduce the Predictive Power Score (PPS) as an alternative measure for assessing relationships between variables.

 ## Outlier Detection in Python Visualizing and Analyzing Anomalies

 Understanding Outliers in Python